PaoAvalos/Thesis_Bsc_2023_TransportationSystem/README.md

   On On-board computer:

-  roslaunch robotont_demos 2d_slam.launch
+  + roslaunch robotont_demos 2d_slam.launch
-  roslaunch robotont_demos teleop_keyboard.launch
+  + roslaunch robotont_demos teleop_keyboard.launch

   On PC:
-  roslaunch robotont_demos 2d_slam_display.launch
+  + roslaunch robotont_demos 2d_slam_display.launch

-  After mapping the entire area save it by running `rosrun map_server map_saver -f your_map_name`
+  After mapping the entire area save it by running:
+  `rosrun map_server map_saver -f your_map_name`

 * NB!
 If you are using a DepthCamera, remember to convert to LaserScan [see here](http://wiki.ros.org/depthimage_to_laserscan)